Let’s Talk About Pulmonary Function Tests

 Pulmonary Function Tests Help Healthcare Professionals Diagnose Lung Conditions and Prescribe the Best Treatment.

-Healthcare providers use pulmonary function tests (also called PFTs or lung function tests) to determine how well your lungs are working.
+Healthcare providers use pulmonary function tests (also called PFTs or lung function tests) to determine how well your lungs are functioning.

-PFTs are accurate, painless, and noninvasive (meaning there’s no incision or cutting of the skin).
+PFTs are accurate, painless, and noninvasive (meaning there’s no introduction of objects into the body or cutting of the skin).

 Your doctor may order a PFT if you have symptoms such as shortness of breath, coughing, or chest tightness.
 Sometimes, a PFT is just part of a routine physical.